LAB02-Research/DeepL-Translator/README.md

 - Set cost limit for pro
 - Support for other currencies
 - Recognize urls when using global hotkey, insert into webpage tab
+- Add 'open in browser' button for translated webpage

 Done: